A1. Globally threatened species

-Criterion: The site is known or thought to hold a significant component of a group of species whose breeding distributions define an Endemic Bird Area (EBA) or Secondary Area (SA).
+Criterion: The site is known or thought to hold a significant population of at least two range-restricted species.

 A3.
 Biome-restricted species

-Criterion: The site is known or thought to hold a significant component of the group of species whose distributions are largely or wholly confined to one biome.
+Criterion: The site is known or thought to hold a significant component of the group of species whose distributions are largely or wholly confined to one biome-realm

 Criterion: The site is known or thought to hold congregations of ≥1% of the global population of one or more species on a regular or predictable basis.

-Notes: This criterion can be applied to seasonal (breeding, wintering or migratory) congregations of any waterbird, seabird or terrestrial bird species.
-Sites can qualify whether thresholds are exceeded simultaneously or cumulatively, within a limited period.
-In this way, the criterion covers situations where a rapid turnover of birds takes place (including, for example, for migratory landbirds).
+Notes: Sites can qualify whether thresholds are exceeded simultaneously or cumulatively, within a limited period.
+In this way, the criterion covers situations where a rapid turnover of birds takes place (including, for example, for migratory land birds).